TheOpenSI/CoSMIC/README.md

 - [Context retrieving through the vector database](src/services/rag.py) if applicable
 - [Code generation and evalution (python)](src/services/pycapsule.py)
 - [General question answering and reasoning](src/services/qa.py)

+Each query will be parsed by [an LLM-based analyser](src/query_analyser/query_analyser.py) to select the most relevant service.

 Upper-level chess-game services include